Euclase

 Euclase is a beryllium aluminium hydroxide silicate mineral (BeAlSiO4(OH)).
 It crystallizes in the monoclinic crystal system and is typically massive to fibrous as well as in slender prismatic crystals.
 It is related to beryl (Be3Al2Si6O18) and other beryllium minerals.
 It is a product of the decomposition of beryl in pegmatites.
+Euclase occurs mostly in association with minerals like: quartz, muscovite, fluorite, albite, rutile, schorl and calcite.